agustinaliagac/agustinaliagac.github.io/src/pages/blog/js-vs-java-part-2/index.md

 };
 ```

-2. **Constructor Function:** It is a special type of function that is used in conjuntion with the *new* operator to create instances from a blueprint.
+2. **Constructor Function:** It is a special type of function that is used in conjunction with the *new* operator to create instances from a blueprint.
 Constructor functions implicitly return the created object (bound to the *this* object), so you only need to add properties to *this*.
 Do not call this function without the *new* keyword!

 ```js
 function Movie(name, genre) {